OmarSeb/neo-privatenet-docker/README.md

 On the GUI, make a right click > Import > Import from WIF and enter the WIF Private key you just copied.

 A new address with all the NEO Tokens from your private network should appear.
 (Try to make Wallet > Rebuild Index to update it).

+It took me a while to set it up, thanks to metachris, ashant, avastmick, birmas and the developer channel on the Neo discord for their help.